DmytroHalai/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model: 🎓 known
+  - Model: 🖐️ used
   - Modeling: 🎓 known
   - Subject domain
-  - Algorithm: 🎓 known
+  - Algorithm: 🖐️ used
-  - Syntax: 🎓 known
+  - Syntax: 🖐️ used
   - Semantics
-  - Abstraction: 🎓 known
+  - Abstraction: 🖐️ used
-  - Paradigm: 🎓 known
+  - Paradigm: 🖐️ used
-  - Programm: 🎓 known
+  - Programm: 🖐️ used
-  - Programming paradigm: 🎓 known
+  - Programming paradigm: 🖐️ used
-  - Programming language: 🎓 known
+  - Programming language: 🖐️ used
   - Contract
-  - Module: 🎓 known
+  - Module: 🖐️ used
-  - Library: 🎓 known
+  - Library: 🖐️ used
   - Package: 🎓 known
   - Component: 🎓 known
-  - Framework: 🎓 known
+  - Framework: 🖐️ used
   - Platform
-  - Source code: 🎓 known
+  - Source code: 🖐️ used
-  - Object code: 🎓 known
+  - Object code: 🖐️ used
-  - Machine code: 🎓 known
+  - Machine code: 🖐️ used
   - Microcode
   - Software engineering: 🎓 known
   - Decomposition